 WhatsApp dominates in the Global South in part due to the fact that many countries in the region have limited internet access.
 Several factors play a part in this: many countries, for instance, face a lack of net neutrality, meaning that telecoms can block or slow down access to certain sites or platforms.
-In addition, users may have to pay high costs to access the internet, and a critical lack of infrastructure may mean that internet access simply isn't available.
+In addition, users may have to pay high costs to access the internet, and poor infrastructure may mean that internet access is only available for smartphones and messaging, which limits users' ability to fact-check information received via the app.
 All these factors make WhatsApp a particularly effective and powerful tool for access and communication within those populations.

-In many of the countries which lack internet access, the practice of zero-rating has become a common way of certain platforms establishing a strong foothold.
+In many of the countries which poor internet coverage, the practice of zero-rating has become a common way of certain platforms establishing a strong foothold.
 Zero-rating is a practice by which telecoms offer free data to mobile phone users if they exclusively use Facebook or WhatsApp.
 Recent research from Latin America showed that among 15 countries that offered some kind of zero-rated content, 14 offered free access to WhatsApp or Facebook.
-This is also true in many other countries in the Global South12.
-While zero-rating reduces the cost of accessing a service such as WhatsApp, it also prevents users from going on other platforms or accessing the web.
+This is also a reality in many other countries in the Global South.14 While zero-rating reduces the cost of accessing a service such as WhatsApp, it also discourages users from going on other platforms or accessing the web.
 As a result, it also limits their chances to fact-check information that comes from those platforms via other sources.
-For instance, if a political message comes to them through WhatsApp with a link to more information, they may not have access to the rest of the internet to verify the contents of the message13.
-Although India recently banned zero-rating, in South Africa, zero-rated WhatsApp plans are hugely popular.
-In Pakistan, Malaysia and Myanmar, it is also offered by the operators with the second- or third-highest market share, rather than the primary operator14.
+For instance, if a political message comes to them through WhatsApp with a link to more information, they may not have access to the rest of the internet to verify the contents of the message.15 Although India recently banned zero-rating, in South Africa, zero-rated WhatsApp plans are hugely popular.
+In Pakistan, Malaysia and Myanmar, it is also offered by the operators with the second- or third-highest market share, rather than the primary operator.16

-Internet access in the Global South is achieved mainly through mobile phones (not only smartphones, but other mobile phones with internet access can use WhatsApp), limiting the number of apps users access.
-The Latin American ranking shows that internet access is limited to, respectively, WhatsApp, YouTube, Facebook, Google Maps and Facebook Messenger15.
+Internet access in the Global South is achieved mainly through cellphones (not only smartphones, but other cellphones with internet access can use WhatsApp17), limiting the number of apps users access.
+Zero-rating for WhatsApp and Facebook make some “dumbphones” (phones without a data plan) access Facebook Messenger and WhatsApp “for free” (the apps are also installed by default in some of these phones).18 The Latin American ranking shows that internet access is limited to, respectively, WhatsApp, YouTube, Facebook, Google Maps and Facebook Messenger.19

-According to local experts in India, WhatsApp has been more effective for political campaigning in rural areas than Facebook or Twitter, with the biggest parties developing strategies specifically for the tool:
+According to local experts in India, WhatsApp is more effective in rural areas than Facebook or Twitter, with the biggest parties developing strategies specifically for the tool:

 “The WhatsApp campaigning has been a well-oiled machine.
-Taking their cue from the BJP’s WhatsApp campaign during the Uttar Pradesh election campaign, both parties have set committees to monitor the WhatsApp activities.”16 These monitoring groups work by checking the information that is sent in specific groups, “to avoid misinformation” and customize messages by region.17
+Taking their cue from the BJP’s WhatsApp campaign during the Uttar Pradesh election campaign, both parties have set committees to monitor the WhatsApp activities”20.
+These monitoring groups work by checking the information that is sent in specific groups, “to avoid misinformation” and customize messages by region.21

 In the country report Tactical Tech commissioned from our partner Su-Lyn Boo, her research shows that politicians in Malaysia are already using sophisticated digital communications strategies – including the use of WhatsApp – in their campaigns: